Humpback-AI/humpback/app/README.md

 ## TODO

-- Maybe do away with workspaces for now
 - Simple flow to create update, delete chunks of data
 - Set a pricing on the chunks of data
 - Analytics with tinybird